Stausssi/katacoda-json/json-scenario/4_getJSON.md

 `SELECT grades FROM students WHERE user_id=2;`{{execute}}

 Executing this statement will print the JSON of Marys grades.
-You can quit the window with `q`{{execute}}